-In a medium saucepan over medium-high heat, sauté the shallots in 2 tablespoons of the olive oil until lightly caramelized, about 5 to 7 minutes.
-Raise the heat to high and add the red wine and reduce by half.
-Add the broth and reduce by half.
+In a medium saucepan over medium-high heat, sauté the shallots in 2 tablespoons of olive oil until lightly caramelized, about 5 to 7 minutes.
+Raise the heat to high and add the red wine and reduce it by half.
+Add the broth and reduce it by half.
 Check for seasoning, and season with salt and pepper, to taste.
 Keep warm on low heat.

-Brush the flank steak on both sides with 2 tablespoons of the olive oil and season with the salt and pepper.
-Place on the center of grill and sear 5 to 8 minutes per side for rare to medium rare, testing by pressing the meat with a finger.
+Brush the flank steak on both sides with 2 tablespoons of olive oil and season with salt and pepper.
+Place on the center of grill and sear 5 to 8 minutes per side for rare to medium-rare, testing by pressing the meat with a finger.
 The spongier the meat feels, the rarer it is cooked.
 Remove from the grill and allow to rest, very loosely tented with aluminum foil, 5 to 10 minutes, to allow the juices to reabsorb into the meat.
-Slice the flank steak on the diagonal and place on a large platter.
+Slice the flank steak on the diagonal and place it on a large platter.
 Finish the sauce by swirling in the chunks of cold butter, then top the steak with some of the sauce and serve the rest on the side.